Arjun-Jhukal/frontend-assignment-ArjunJhukal/DOCS.md

 3. Now run **Yarn Dev**

 The Project satisfy all the basic requirement provided by the organization.
-My Idea about this project:
+My Idea about this project is:

 1. My primary focus was to work with what i know rather than learning anything new as there is a limited time.
 2. I have fetched only 6 item at Landing page as landing page contains few products.